 Each year in February the Department will send out a letter to all certified entities to make sure the information on file at the Department is current.
 That report is due back to the Department by April 15th.

-There is no fee requirement with any of the filings.
+There is a $15 fee requirement with any of the filings starting July 1, 2015.

 Minnesota Department of Agriculture (MDA), 625 Robert Street N, St. Paul, MN 55155-2538, email@example.com